iExecBlockchainComputing/iapp/cli/README.md

 This CLI provides an interface to guide you through different steps:

-- Create a simple JavaScript app with the necessary structure to run on a decentralized worker
+- Create a simple app with the necessary structure to run on a decentralized worker
 - Test it locally (with Docker)
 - Deploy your iApp as a TEE app on the iExec protocol